apakhbari/download-ubuntu-packages-and-their-dependencies-recursively-and-install/README.md

 ---

-Solution for installing packages on offline systems without any networking and internet.
+Solution for installing packages on air-gapped systems. (offline, without any networking and internet)

 Two scripts for: